-With another big shopping day coming up, I wanted to share my (unsponsored) Samsung Frame TV review in case anyone has plans to buy a new TV on Boxing Day.
-If you saw yesterday’s post, about how to build a bump out to hang a TV (which was a genius solution for our too high mantle and inconveniently placed vents), then you might have spotted our new TV.
-Hubby and I bought our old TV almost 10 years ago.
-When we rearranged the living room to accommodate the sectional sofa, the TV got a little farther away and (this makes us sound so old) we’ve both been struggling recently to see the menu or subtitles with the new placement.
-We both wanted a bigger TV but couldn’t really cram anything larger into that corner spot.
-Once we had a plan to hack our fireplace and hang the TV above it, we had the motivation (justification?) to not only get a bigger TV (because it would be even farther away now) but also one that sits flush against the wall and looks more modern and polished.
-After weighing the pros and cons, the Samsung Frame TV was a good choice for us and hopefully my Samsung Frame TV review helps you decide if it’s the right choice for you.
+With another big shopping day coming up, I wanted to share my (unsponsored) Samsung Frame TV review in case anyone has plans to buy a new TV.
+If you saw my tutorial on how to build a bump out to hang a TV (which was a genius solution for our too high mantel and inconveniently placed vents), then you might have spotted our new TV.
+When we first rearranged the living room to accommodate the sectional sofa, the old TV we had got a little farther away and (this makes us sound soooo old) we had both been struggling to see the menu or subtitles ever since.
+Once the bump out carved out space for a bigger TV, we decided to finally upgrade to a bigger and better TV.
+After weighing the pros and cons, the Samsung Frame TV was a good choice for us and hopefully my Samsung Frame TV review will help you decide if it’s the right choice for you.
+(Note: this blog post features the Frame TV in two different sizes because the store offered us a smaller loaner after the size I ordered was backordered – the larger TV is the one we actually chose and bought).

 What is the One Connect Box and How Many Cables Does the Frame TV Have?

-What ultimately sold me is that the current Samsung Frame TV has one ONE cable!
+What ultimately sold me is that the current Samsung Frame TV has only ONE cable!
 I was confused reading a Samsung Frame TV review on Amazon because previous versions had a power cord and a cord that runs to the One Connect Box, but now they have only one cable, which is thin and clear, making it the ideal choice for our fireplace installation.
 This cable connects to the “One Connect Box,” which we have put in our new metal media cabinet.
 Everything we want to connect to the TV connects to that box instead, so we were able to say goodbye to the huge bundle of cords dangling from the back of the TV.
-I asked at the local shop if any other TVs had this One Connect Box and they incorrectly told me no. There are other, more expensive Samsung TVs, like the QLED 4K UHD 9 Series Smart TV, which also sits flat against the wall for a sleek look and boasts the One Connect Box.
+I asked at the local shop if any other TVs had this One Connect Box and they incorrectly told me no. At the time of writing, there are other, more expensive Samsung TVs, like the QLED 4K UHD 9 Series Smart TV, which also sits flat against the wall for a sleek look and boasts the One Connect Box.
 The One Connect Box was a major selling point for me because the one thin cord is easy to hide.
 Right now it’s just clipped under the mantle but when we get our Frame TV and return this loaner, I’ll really hide the cable well and you’ll never see it.

 What is the Samsung Frame TV Remote Like?